pydantic/pydantic-settings/docs/index.md

 ```

 When `case_sensitive` is `True`, the environment variable names must match field names (optionally with a prefix),
-so in this example
-`redis_host` could only be modified via `export redis_host`.
+so in this example `redis_host` could only be modified via `export redis_host`.
 If you want to name environment variables
 all upper-case, you should name attribute all upper-case too.
 You can still name environment variables anything
 you like through `Field(validation_alias=...)`.

+!!! warning
-In Pydantic **v1** `case_sensitive` is `False` by default and all variable names are converted to lower-case internally.
+    In Pydantic **V1** `case_sensitive` is `False` by default and all variable names are converted to lower-case internally.
     If you want to define upper-case variable names on nested models like `SubModel` you have to
     set `case_sensitive=True` to disable this behaviour.

 !!! note
     On Windows, Python's `os` module always treats environment variables as case-insensitive, so the